 There are so many APIs out there to count.
 The APIs I use the most are:

-- Google APIs (Search Console API, Analytics API, YouTube API, Sheets API, Google Maps API, Knowledge Graph API, Pagespeed API)
+- Google APIs (Search Console API, Analytics API, YouTube API, Sheets API, Google Maps API, Knowledge Graph API, Pagespeed API, Indexing API, URL Inspection tool API)

 - Social Media APIs (Reddit API, Facebook API, LinkedIn API, Twitter API)